ChristopherDrum/status-line-classics/README.md

 * Last, propose changes to the upstream source repos to make the originals more generically flexible to a wide range of screens.

 ## Build Notes
-You will need ZILF and ZAPF compiler tools to build from source code. https://foss.heptapod.net/zilf/zilf/
+For those wanting to build from source, you will need the ZILF and ZAPF compiler tools. https://foss.heptapod.net/zilf/zilf/

 I'm currently on ZILF v0.9.0 for Windows.
 Inside each game folder, I have a `\build` folder that is excluded in the `.gitignore` file.
 From the root folder for a game I run this composite command (AMFV shown; swap for the game you want to build)